angrykoala/yerbamate/README.md

 });
 ```

-_Yerbamate_ also provides easy access to you package.json defined scripts and commands, so you can test your module easily.
+_Yerbamate_ also provides easy access to you package.json defined scripts and commands, so you can test your module easily with `yerbamate.loadPackage`.

 ```js
 var yerbamate=require('yerbamate');